Alternative Names: None

 Accommodation: The Foresters House

 Café: Inverkip Hotel.
 Chartroom.
 New café opened as you first come into Inverkip

 Surface Photos: contact me

 Divesite map: Contact me

-Dive Reports : Mikael 26/5/13 Managed to find the wreck on both dives but its a bit hit and miss.
+Dive Reports: Mikael 26/5/13 Managed to find the wreck on both dives but its a bit hit and miss.
 Especially on the 2nd dive where the viz was reduced to around 2m as we had disturbed the silt around the cabin cruiser.
 The hull remains though one side has disintegrated.
 There was a large heavy lump in the middle which I assume was the engine.
 No sign of any massive conger sadly.
-At the stern you can find the small prop half buried in the sand.
-We also found that near the wreck there was a length of rope emerging from the sea bed floating in large loops.
-This is has be turned into a mini reef and conveniently is close to the wreck.
-On our first dive we spotted this while cutting back and forth.
+At the stern, you can find the small prop half buried in the sand.
+We also found that near the wreck there was a length of rope emerging from the seabed floating in large loops.
+This has turned into a mini reef and conveniently is close to the wreck.
+On our first dive, we spotted this while cutting back and forth.
 We followed it for a while and I just happened to look across at my buddy as he was unwittingly swimming past the wreck that was only a metre away.
 On the second dive, when we found the rope I knew we were in the right area.